History Files

 AD 1162 - 1325

 The largest island belonging to modern Germany, Rügen (or Ruegen) lies close to the north-eastern coast.
 First inhabited by the people of the Funnelbeaker culture in the late fifth millennium BC, the island was settled by Germanic Rugii in the first millennium AD, probably from Scandinavia.
-Slavs arrived in the seventh century, mixing with the Germanic population which remained after the Migration Period saw many head southwards, probably with the Goths.
-A Slavic principality fully emerged at the same time as Pomerania to the immediate south-east was being Germanised, and in 1168 it was conquered by the Danes.
+Slavs arrived in the seventh century, mixing with the Germanic population which remained after the Migration Period saw many Germanic groups head southwards, probably alongside the Goths.
+A native principality fully emerged at the same time as Pomerania to the immediate south-east was being Germanised, and in 1168 the island was conquered by the Danes.

 fl 955